 - Submit to nearest TIN Facilitation Center

-An application for allotment of TAN is to be filed in Form 49B and submitted to any TIN-FC.
-Addresses of TIN-FCs are available at NSDL-TIN website (https://www.tin-nsdl.com).
-You can download the Form 49B from NSDL-TIN website and from the Income-tax Department website (http://www.incometaxindia.gov.in/home.asp#)
+An application for allotment is to be filed in Form 49B and submitted to any TIN-FC.
+Addresses of TIN-FCs are available at the TIN-NSDL website.
+You can download the Form 49B, fill it, and send it to the nearest TIN-FC.

-You can also apply for TAN online from the TIN-NSDL website.
-Step by step guide for online TAN application
+You can also apply online from the TIN-NSDL website.
+Following are the steps:

 Documents required for TAN

 Following are the documents required for the application:

 - Personal Information of Deductor like Name, Address, Contact Details, etc,

 - Digital Signature Certificate (DSC) of Responsible person of Company